 The Fund is supported by private donations and is overseen by an independent Board of Directors.
-It is currently housed at the California Community Foundation and will soon receive its designation as a 501(c)(3) charitable organization.

 The Mayor’s Fund for Los Angeles will bring together the best of private, philanthropic, non-profit and government resources to solve the City’s most pressing challenges.